-He twice received the Attorney General’s annual Distinguished Service Award: in 1996 for the prosecution of Daiwa Bank and in 2000 for the prosecution of Patrick R. Bennett relating to the then-largest financial fraud in US history.
+Mr. Owens twice received the Attorney General’s annual Distinguished Service Award: in 1996 for the prosecution of Daiwa Bank and in 2000 for the prosecution of Patrick R. Bennett relating to the then-largest financial fraud in US history.
 He has tried 12 felony cases, including two of the three largest criminal accounting fraud cases ever prosecuted in New York.
-Mr. Owens has been named to the International Who's Who of Business Crime Defense Lawyers 2013.
+According to Chambers USA, clients say he is "very responsive" and "thorough."
+Mr. Owens has been recognized by The Legal 500 US and International Who's Who.

 Mr. Owens's recent experience includes representing: